zanata/zanata-server/docs/user-guide/translator-guide.md

 - The active iteration for the project
 - Past iterations

-## Iterations
+## Version

-An iteration is an instance or version of the project.
+A version is an instance or version of the project.
 Zanata allows for the translation of current and past versions of each project.

-Each iteration contains a number of project translations dependent upon how many Language Teams you have joined.
-For example, a member of the English, Chinese and French Language Teams will see project translations for English, Chinese and French under each iteration.
+Each version contains a number of project translations dependent upon how many Language Teams you have joined.
+For example, a member of the English, Chinese and French Language Teams will see project translations for English, Chinese and French under each version.

-Each iteration also has a progress bar for each language.
-Each progress bar shows the percentage of translation complete for each iteration.
+Each version also has a progress bar for each language.
+Each progress bar shows the percentage of translation complete for each version.

-## Open an Iteration for Translation
+## Open a version for Translation

 A translator wishing to contribute to a project translation needs to click the "Translate" link for the desired iteration and language.
 This takes the translator to the web-based Translation Workspace (WebTrans), which is covered in the next section.